SkyfallWasTaken/figma-wakatime/README.md

 <a href="https://addons.mozilla.org/en-US/firefox/addon/wakatime-for-figma/"><img src="https://extensionworkshop.com/assets/img/documentation/publish/get-the-addon-178x60px.dad84b42.png"></a>

+<p style="font-size: smaller;">The Chrome extension can currently be manually downloaded.
+We're still waiting for Google to approve the Chrome Web Store listing.</p>

+---

 Track your Figma design time automatically with WakaTime.
 Get insights about your design activity, time spent on different projects, and visualize your productivity patterns.

 - 🎨 **Automatic time tracking** for your Figma work